Antony Jenkins: Service and leadership

 Jenkins served on the board of Visa Europe Ltd from 2008 until 2011.
 He is a member of the steering group for the Big Innovation Centre – an initiative of the Work Foundation and Lancaster University.
 He is also closely involved with a number of charitable institutions as well and is a Patron for Government Employee Engagement.

 Jenkins is a One Young World Counsellor, speaking to One Young World delegates about responsible capitalism at Summits in Zurich, Switzerland in 2011, Pittsburgh, United States in 2012, Johannesburg, South Africa in 2013 and Dublin, Ireland in 2014.

-In June 2016 he was appointed shadow chair of the Institute for Apprenticeships and Technical Education by the Department for Business, Innovation and Skills, prior to its formal operational start in 2017.
+In June 2016 he was appointed shadow chair of the Institute for Apprenticeships and Technical Education by the Department for Business, Innovation and Skills, prior to its formal operational start in 2017, he held the chairmanship until 2019.

 Awards and honours

 Jenkins was appointed Commander of the Order of the British Empire (CBE) in the 2021 Birthday Honours for services to business in his role as chair of the Institute for Apprenticeships and Technical Education.